It feels like a lot of people are going through it at the moment.

 I’m learning to let the universe guide me.
 When I can’t decide what to do about something, I stop.
 Literally, I stop thinking about it, and leave it to the universe to show me what I need to do.

-I saw this somewhere on Instagram the other day: The answers to every single question we could ever want to ask about our lives are already inside us.
+The answers to every single question we could ever want to ask about our lives are already inside us.

 I might ask people for their opinions and advice, but deep down I feel a knowing inside of me – my intuition is so strong.
 And we all have this ability – we just need to tune in.

-- Learning not to force any outcomes
+- Try not to force any outcomes

 Sometimes we don’t even realise we’re trying to force an outcome.